Exchange Family Center History

 In 1998 the Parenting of Adolescents Program was added — an in-home counseling program for juvenile offenders and at-risk youth.

 The Parenting of Adolescents Program also conducts groups with parents referred by the Durham Drug Treatment Court.
 It remains today as the only home-based counseling program dealing specifically with families of adolescents involved with, or at risk of involvement in, the Juvenile Court System.

 Parenting of Adolescents staff was trained in Functional Family Therapy treatment model.

 The Early Childhood Outreach Program was first funded by Durham's Partnership for Children in 1999 to address a gap in services.
 Specifically, it addresses the issue of child expulsion from childcare.
 This is because children are more likely to be expelled between the ages of birth to five, than Kindergarten through 12th grade combined.

 In January 2002 we became a participating agency of Prevent Child Abuse North Carolina.
 We have presented annually at their state conference and this collaboration allows us to increase our networking and collaborative efforts with other agencies.

 In 2005 we started a contract with the Department of Social Services and expanded the Family Support Program (previously known as the Parent Aide model).

-In 2006 all Early Childhood Outreach Program staff were trained in the Deveraux Early Childhood Assessment (DECA) and were clinically certified in the DECA-C.
+In 2006 all Early Childhood Outreach Program staff members were trained in the Deveraux Early Childhood Assessment (DECA) and were clinically certified in the DECA-C.

 We added a Child Team Decision Making Facilitator position in the Family Support Program and expanded our contract with the Durham County Department of Social Services to better assist the families in need.

 We were awarded a Duke Endowment to train and implement the Family Support Program Staff in the evidence-based model, called Parent Child Interaction Therapy.
 This 14-20 week intensive education program is for parents.
 We have received overwhelming positive feedback from parents who have participated in this training and continue to use this model to improve parent and child communications and interactions.

 The Early Childhood Outreach Program added a seminar, "Caring for Children with Challenging Behavior" now known as the EChO CSEFEL Pyramid Model Seminar.

 We began providing Motivational Interviewing, with several of the staff being certified in the model.